aatifsohel/100-days-of-code/round-2-log.md

 ### R2D3 - Mar 01, 2023
 Javascript: Today, I learned different array methods i.e. `.map()`, `.filter()`, and `.reduce()`.
 I used them in the Bankist App project to display balance and to change data from account.
 These 3 array methods are important (you must remember and know their use case).
 I practiced them on small challenges.
 I coded for 1 hour and 30 minutes and watched lectures for 1 hour.

+### R2D4 - Mar 02, 2023
+Javascript: Today, I leart about chaining concept using `.map()`, `.filter()`, and `.reduce()`.
+I implemented this concept in the Bankist App project.
+I also learnt that chaining should be avoided for preventing bugs in the app.
+It is okay for small project but not for the big projects.
+I solved a small challenge in 45 minutes (which is not great since, I'm learning it took long time).
+I started learning Figma UI UX designing.
+In designing, I watched theory lectures around 1 hour.
+I coded for 2 hours and watched 1 hour lecture.